cookabc/from-nand-to-tetris/chapter10/02-Specification.md

 &emsp;&emsp;‘xxx’: quoted boldface is used for tokens that appear verbatim (“terminals”);

-&emsp;&emsp;xxx: regular typeface is used for names of language constructs (“non-terminals”); (): parentheses are used for grouping of language constructs;
+&emsp;&emsp;xxx: regular typeface is used for names of language constructs (“non-terminals”);

+&emsp;&emsp;(): parentheses are used for grouping of language constructs;

 &emsp;&emsp;x|y: indicates that either x or y can appear;